“Fold it yourself!”

 You just finished doing a load of laundry.
 Your live-in boyfriend comments that you need to fold the clothes quickly or else they'll get wrinkled.
-You're annoyed that he expects you to fold the laundry instead of helping, so you say:
+You're annoyed that he expects you to fold the laundry instead of helping, so you say this.

 Fold it yourself!